A support theorem for the Hitchin fibration: the case of $GL_n$ and $K_C$: Introduction

-It may be interesting to note that there is a simple geometric explanation for the different behavior between the Hitchin fibration we consider and the version with poles treated in \cite{ch-la}: If $a \in \sn$ corresponds to a reducible nodal spectral curve $C_a$ with $k$ nonsingular irreducible components, let $V$ be the base of its versal deformation.
-Then, the codimension in $V$ of the stratum $V^\times$ where all the nodes persist, equals the number of nodes, whereas the codimension of $\sn$ in the Hitchin base is smaller, the difference being equal to $k-1$.
-In other words, the image of a small neighborhood of $a$ in the base of the Hitchin fibration is non-transversal to the stratum $V^\times$.
+It may be interesting to note that there is a simple geometric explanation for the different behavior between the Hitchin fibration we consider and the version with poles treated in \cite{ch-la}: If $a \in \sn$ corresponds to a reducible nodal spectral curve $C_a$ with ${r}$ nonsingular irreducible components, let $V$ be the base of its versal deformation.
+Then, the codimension in $V$ of the stratum $V^\times$ where all the nodes persist, equals the number of nodes, whereas the codimension of $\sn$ in the Hitchin base is smaller, {it is equal to $\delta^{\aff}(\ven)$ which differs from the number of nodes by $r-1$ (\cref{lem:deltasn}).} In other words, {locally around a point $a\in \sn^\times$ the family of spectral curves over the Hitchin base $\an$ defines a morphism to the base of the versal defomation $V$, but the image of this morphism is not transversal to the stratum $V^\times$}.
 This does not happen in the Hitchin fibration with poles, and it is precisely this lack of transversality which is responsible for the splitting of the restriction of the intersection cohomology sheaves into summands (\Cref{rem:transverseorsplit}).

 An elementary example of this phenomenon may be seen in the deformation of a curve consisting of two rational components meeting transversally in two nodes.
 The versal deformation has dimension two, every curve in the family except the central one is irreducible, and it is easily seen that only the full base is a support.
 In particular, denoting by $R^1$ the local system of first cohomology on the smooth locus, there is a non vanishing cohomology sheaf ${\mathcal H}^1(\IC(R^1))$ at the origin, accounting for the extra component.
 If we restrict this map to a disc passing through the origin, the total space of the family remains nonsingular but the restriction of $\IC(R^1)$ splits into two summands, one of which, supported at the origin, is precisely ${\mathcal H}^1(\IC(R^1))$.